infinum/eightshift-docs/website/blog/2022-03-04-modifying-blocks.md

 Since Eightshift Development kit is a starter theme, made for developers to jumpstart and speed up their development, you're welcome to modify files directly in it.
 There is no need to create a child theme to protect it from updates.

 ### Modifying a block or a component?
-Since we used Quote block in our previous post, we will continue using it as an example since it's fairly simple.
+Because we used Quote block in our previous post, we will continue using it as an example since it's a fairly simple one.
 One of the first questions you may ask yourself could be: "Should I modify a component or a block?".
 And the answer is - it depends.

-If you compare **_components/quote/quote.php_** (component) and **_custom/quote/quote.php_** (block), you'll notice most HTML code is inside a component, while block pretty much only renders the Quote component inside a wrapper.
+If you compare **_components/quote/quote.php_** (component) and **_custom/quote/quote.php_** (block), you'll notice that the most of HTML code is inside a component, while the block pretty much only renders the Quote component inside a wrapper.
 This example will walk you through the whole process of adding a new attribute and its options to a block.

 ### What will we do?